TheoBourdais/ComputationalLanguageProcessing/README.md

 ## Overview

-This research introduces Computational Language Processing (CLP), a novel approach to solving optimization problems by treating algorithms as sequences of actions that can be learned and generated through language modeling techniques.
+This research introduces Computational Language Processing (CLP), a novel approach to algorithm generation by treating algorithms as sequences of actions that can be learned and generated through reinforcement learning.
 We evaluate CLP's performance on the Quadratic Assignment Problem (QAP), comparing it against established optimization methods.

 ## Repository Structure